Mephiles/torntools_extension/README.md

 **Quick notes**: Show small notes window in the Navigation panel
 **Fill Max**: Fill Max button for city shops & bazaars to fill items to maximum available quantity when buying
 **Player list filters**: Filter players in Faction user list, Jail list & Hospital list
+**Bounty Filter**: Filter out players that are unattackable and too high-level in the Bounty list
+**Stakeouts**: Set up notifications when another player comes online, lands or comes out of the hospital

 **API requests**: